When you’re a teenager it’s easy to be led astray. What’s hard is getting out of a bad situation.

 “How would he know that?”

 “If he went to work his boss would have told him the police were there looking for him.
 Remember, you said Mr. Porter said he gave them the address where Pete worked.
 Anyway, don’t worry about it.
-If we see Pete there I’ll notify security and call the police.”
+If you see Pete we’ll notify security and call the police.”

 When they got to the second floor Dave picked up the phone for access to the ICU.